javiermolsanz/NumberInsight_fromxlsx/README.md

 # NumberInsight-fromxlsx

-A script that reads an xlsx file and programatically check numbers reachability via Nexmo Numnber Insight Advanced API writting the results into a .csv file.
+A script that reads an xlsx file and programatically check numbers reachability via Nexmo Number Insight Advanced API writting the results into a .csv file.
 The requests are sent at a rate of 27 requests/second.

 # Installation
 cd to the directory of the project and then run npm install